AkshayHebbar/text-to-image-GAN/README.md

-# This notebook is a clone of https://github.com/utsav-195/text-to-image-generator-gan/blob/main/text_to_image_synthesizer_glove.ipynb
+#### This notebook uses some code of https://github.com/utsav-195/text-to-image-generator-gan/blob/main/text_to_image_synthesizer_glove.ipynb
-with minor modifications.
+with modifications.

 # Text to Image Synthesizer using Generative Adversarial Networks